InternRobotics/InternNav/challenge/onsite_competition/onsite_competition_rules_en-US.md

 A realistic apartment-like environment will be built, consisting of connected rooms (living room, bedroom, kitchen, corridor, bathroom, etc.) with typical household furniture and decorations.

 ### 2.2 Robot
-The competition will use Robot X (provided by the organizers) with Sensor Y configuration.
+The competition will use Robot (provided by the organizers) with same RGB-D camera and Sensor configuration.
 Detailed specifications and open-source navigation resources will be provided.
-- Teams will have an on-site debugging session on October X.
+- Teams will have an on-site debugging session on October 18.
-- Final code must be submitted X days before the competition.
+- Final code must be submitted 1 days before the competition.

 ## 3. Task Setup
 The challenge centers on vision-language fusion for cross-room end-to-end navigation.